billhennessy/blog-chunky/content/post/2020/the-shocking-truth-about-covid-19.md

 >
 > This is partly because only the outer layer of cells (the epthelial cells) get infected, which, compared to a severe infection of internal organs doesn't produce the same immune response, so is harder to target.

-There are vaccines against wide ranges of virus categories.
+There are vaccines against wide ranges of viruses.
 But none for any Coronavirus despite decades of expensive, concentrated efforts.
 Now you know why.

 ### Most Big Projects With Deadlines Fail

 I know that President Trump and others keep telling you about "encouraging results" from Coronavirus vaccine tests.
 But think back to the 1980s and 1990s, if you can.
 We heard about many "encouraging results" from HIV vaccines.
 This is because of a natural tendency to conflate the lack of early failure with success.
 We make this mistake in everything from dating to software development.

 I've been involved in software development since the late 1980s.
 Most of the major projects I've been involved with have been, objectively, failures.
-That's okay since [68 percent software projects are failures according IAG Consulting](https://www.zdnet.com/article/study-68-percent-of-it-projects-fail/).
+That's okay, because [68 percent software projects are failures according IAG Consulting](https://www.zdnet.com/article/study-68-percent-of-it-projects-fail/).
 I won't get into the reasons for this high failure rate.
-Instead, I'm going to show you the lifecycle of a failed project to explain why "encouraging results" early in a development cycle are almost always meaningless.
+Instead, I'm going to show you the lifecycle of a failed project to explain how "encouraging results" early in a development cycle are almost always meaningless.

 Here are the stages of a failed project.
-I wrote these for a friend of mine who's wondering if the project he's working on will end in doom:
+(I wrote this list for a friend of mine who's wondering if the project he's working on will end in doom):

 #### Stages of a Failed Software Project